parthkotwal/braai-cnn/README.md

     return (y_pred - y_true) / (y_pred * (1 - y_pred))
 ```

 To accelerate computation on the GPU (significantly), the `Conv2D` and `MaxPool2D` layers internally use **im2col** and **col2im** techniques for forward and backward passes respectively.
 These convert the lengthy spatial operations into more efficient matrix multiplications that GPUs can compute in parallel.
 This critical change was implemented after finding that training would have originally lasted **~67 days**.
-Instead of directly performing the cross-correlation and convolution between each kernel and each of the samples' channels on the CPU, the operation is simplifed into one giant matrix multiplication that GPUs exce; in.
+Instead of directly performing the cross-correlation and convolution between each kernel and each of the samples' channels on the CPU, the operation is simplifed into one giant matrix multiplication that GPUs excel in.
 That's a **99.97% decrease in training time**.
 Here is a GIF/JIF that illustrates this genius technique:

 ![im2col GIF](/images/im2col.gif)